Folarinnn/baimtwo/README.md

 - Text-to-sql
 - Text-to-image
 - Image-to-text
-- Image scoring
+- Image rating
 - Problem solving
 - Q&A
 - RAG (optional)
+- Other

 ## Prerequisites
 - An active AWS Account.
-- Familiarity with AWS services like Amazon Bedrock, S3, Lambda, Athena and Cloud9 , and Docker.
+- Familiarity with AWS services like Amazon Bedrock, S3, Lambda, and Cloud9 , and Docker.
 - All models that you plan to test will need to be granted access via Amazon Bedrock

 ## Models this project currently supports: